Félicette: Legacy

-According to an article in Space.com on 8 November 2017, the participation of Félicette in the space race, "... was certainly not voluntary, but it was a huge milestone for France, which had just established the world's third civilian space agency (after the Soviet Union and the U.S.).
+According to an article in Space.com on 8 November 2017, the participation of Félicette in the space race "... was certainly not voluntary, but it was a huge milestone for France, which had just established the world's third civilian space agency (after the Soviet Union and the U.S.).
 Félicette's mission helped bring France into the space race."
 Félicette's flight was much less popular than other spaceflights at the time.
 Burgess and Dubbs believe this is due to photos of her with electrodes implanted on her skull and the new animal rights movement.

 Former French colonies have created stamps to commemorate Félicette's flight.
 Comoros released a stamp in 1992 as one of a series of stamps featuring animals involved in spaceflight; the stamp used the name Félix.
 In 1997, postage stamps commemorating Félicette and other animals in space were issued in Chad, again using the name Félix.
 A 1999 stamp in Niger also used Félix.

 The UPS student astronomy club at Université Toulouse III will name its future astronomical observatory in honor of Félicette.
 It will be the first French observatory entirely managed by students and was due to open in 2021.
 The 500 mm Dall-Kirkham telescope (3500 mm focal length) will be housed in a motorized dome 3.90 m in diameter.

 Memorial statue

 While some non-human animals which traveled in space were celebrated as heroes—the chimpanzee Ham was buried at the International Space Hall of Fame in New Mexico, U.S., and the Soviet dog Laika has a bronze monument at the Yuri Gagarin Cosmonaut Training Center, near Star City in Russia—more than 50 years after her mission there was no monument for Félicette.
 Then, in 2017 a crowdfunding campaign was started by Matthew Serge Guy to erect a bronze statue of Félicette to commemorate her contribution to science.
 The statue was designed by sculptor Gill Parker.
-The preliminary design depicted a cat on top of the Earth, and a plaque featuring the names of major donors was to be included.
+The preliminary design depicted a cat on top of the Earth, and a plaque featuring the names of significant donors was to be included.
 In April 2018, the project met its £40,000 funding target.

 In April 2019, Guy announced that the statue was to be located in Eastern France at the International Space University.
-The statue was unveiled on December 18, 2019, as a part of the 25th anniversary celebration of the University's Master of Space Studies program.
+The statue was unveiled on 18 December 2019, as a part of the 25th anniversary celebration of the University's Master of Space Studies program.
 It is 5 ft tall and depicts Félicette "perched atop Earth, gazing up toward the skies she once traveled".
 Guy wrote in a Kickstarter update, "It's crazy to think a video I put online... has resulted in this.
 The internet's an alright place sometimes."